shikha1149myprojects/Three-Tier-K8s-DevSecOps/README.md

 ### 15. ArgoCD Installation and Configuration
 - Install ArgoCD
-- Expose ArgoCD to a load balancer.
+- Expose ArgoCD to a load balancer
-- Connect Git Repository:
+- Connect Git Repository
-- Configure ArgoCD to sync with a private Git repository.
+- Configure ArgoCD to sync with a private Git repository

 ---